-Elizabeth Ostler (Director) is a Brooklyn-based theater-maker, specializing in directing and puppetry and is a creativity coach.
-She is the creator of Communal Theater, an ideological approach to creating theater rooted in the belief that theater should be a communion between the audience and the theater event.
-She is the founder and CEO of Life’s Echoes Creativity Coaching.
-Liz is the co-founder of the NYC Artist Group which offers professional development workshops and networking opportunities for NYC theater artists.
-She has been creating theater for over twenty years with various theaters in New York and Utah.
-Liz holds a MFA in theater directing from Brooklyn College and a BA in liberal arts from Sarah Lawrence College. www.elizabethostler.com.
+Elizabeth Ostler (Director) is a theater-maker specializing in directing and puppetry.
+She has worked with various theaters in New York and Utah: St. Ann's Warehouse, Theatre Barn, Life Jacket Theatre, Drama of Works, Estrogenius Festival, Prospect Theater Company and Pioneer Theater Company.
+Liz is the creator of Communal Theater, an approach to creating theater that cultivates a connection between the audience and performers.
+She is the co-founder of the NYC Artist Group which offers workshops and networking opportunities for NYC theater artists.
+Liz is also the founder and CEO of Life's Echoes - a business dedicated to helping individuals stand in their truth and tell their stories.
+She holds a MFA in theater directing from Brooklyn College and a BA in liberal arts from Sarah Lawrence College.

 Lyndsey Barratt (Production Stage Manager)is excited to be back for her second production with Adjusted Realists.
 She has worked in production and arts management for organizations including New York City Ballet, Meredith Monk/The House Foundation for the Arts, and Signature Theatre.
 Recent credits include The Beyoncé (Adjusted Realists), YOU/EMMA (Wandering Bark Theatre Company), The Brontës (Theatre in Asylum), East Side Stories Festival(Metropolitan Playhouse), and TheFuture Perfect(AntiMatter Collective).
 BA, Smith College; MA, Columbia University; Certificate in Stage Management, LAMDA.